Micro-cosm/micro-mifedom/README.md

 ----

 This repo is intended to unite Micro-cosm mifen.
-By demonstrating one approach, using the Firebase platform, we hope to show how loosely-coupled mifen can fundamentally change how complex systems are reasoned about.
+By providing just one simple approach, in this case using the Firebase platform, we hope loosely-coupled mifen reveal new ways to reason about complex systems.

 This repo assumes access to a running GCP project with access from local installations of gcloud and Firebase CLI.